Etsi0/Etsi0/README.md

 #### Year 4
 - Focused on: Kotlin, Linux, MySQL, PHP, React
 - Integration: Used Git in all projects.
 - Practical Experience: During a 10-week workplace-based learning phase, I was tasked with enhancing a company's task and time reporting system.
 The project was initially described as using JS, PHP, and MariaDB.
-However, I quickly discovered it also included jQuery, Bootstrap, and Codeigniter.
+However, I quickly discovered it also included Bootstrap, CKeditor, jQuery and Codeigniter.
 These were tools I had never worked with before, and I had to navigate through the project without any documentation that explained the existing codebase or the tools used.
 #### Self-Learned Skills
 Beyond formal education, I've independently learned several technologies and frameworks in my free time:
 - Firebase